Introduction

 Using Baking Soda

-Baking soda is a safe and effective household item for small electrical fires.
+Baking soda is a safe option and effective household item for small electrical fires.
 Here’s how to use it:

 Avoid Using Water and Flammable Materials